 Coconut Oil can aid in weight loss and building muscle.

 It’s easy to see that Coconut Oil has many health benefits, but like any food, even if it is considered healthy, it may not work for you, and that’s OK!
 Always listen to your body, particularly when it comes to eating new foods!

 BAKING WITH COCONUT OIL

 In the substitution section of Cole’s book, you will find that you can substitute 1 cup of coconut oil for 1 cup of butter when baking.
-By doing this, you may find that the dessert might turn out a little denser but will still taste amazing-we promise!
+By doing this, you may find that the dessert might turn out a little more dense, but it will still taste amazing-we promise!